Linchpin of Pentagon’s School-based Recruitment: Student Testing Program (ASVAB) Rife with Errors and Contradictions

 Another misperception spread by the recruiting command is the notion that the “Opt Out” law covers ASVAB testing.
 Every fall parents of American high school children are provided the opportunity to “opt out” of information being forwarded to recruiting services pertaining to their children.
 If parents haven’t “opted out”, the reasoning goes, their kids are fair game for the ASVAB.
 The “opt out” law is found in Section 9528 of the Elementary and Secondary Education Act (ESEA) and is limited to the release of a student’s name, address, and phone number.
 The ASVAB, on the other hand, provides an in-depth cognitive picture of a student, along with detailed demographic information and social security number.
 ESEA doesn’t regulate ASVAB testing.

 Still, another obfuscation practiced by USMEPCOM is the use of ASVAB Test Request Forms that are distributed to high school administrators that purposely leave off Option 8.
-See this form distributed by the recruiting command to school administrators in Prince George’s County, Maryland.
+See this form (Deleted) distributed by the recruiting command to school administrators in Prince George’s County, Maryland.
 School officials were so incensed they supported an effort that resulted in passing a law that mandates the selection of Option 8 across the state.

 Another reprehensible practice involves recruiters who lurk on internet chat rooms like Yahoo Answers.
 It’s a way for Staff Sergeants to procure leads to meet their monthly quotas and sometimes it’s laughable.
 Consider this post in mid-December, 2013,